johndatserakis/vue-cookie-accept-decline/README.md

 When the  decline or accept buttons are clicked, they will emit the events `clickedAccept` and `clickedDeclined` respectively.
 Also, on creation, the component will emit a `status` event with a value of the current setting, `null` for nothing set, `accept` for an accepted banner, and `decline` for a declined banner.
 You can listen to this event on the component and do something like disable cookies if you see they have declined the banner.

+Each instance of the component requires the prop of `elementId` - this is to allow for the use of multiple instances of `vue-cookie-accept-decline` on the same page.
+To delete the cookie for a specific instance, set the `ref` property on your instance and call the exposed `removeCookie` method like this: `this.$refs.myPanel1.removeCookie()`.
+You can then call `this.$refs.myPanel1.init()` to show the user the panel again.
+See the demo page for a detailed example.

 ### Usage Example

 ```html